jphmrst/PLC/src/plc/fp/Basics.lagda.md

 ## Unicode

-This chapter uses the following unicode:
+This section uses the following Unicode symbols:

     →  U+2192  RIGHTWARDS ARROW (\to, \r, \->)
     ∨  U+2228  LOGICAL OR (\or)